Peer Review Process

 Double-Blind Peer Review: Manuscripts that pass the initial screening undergo a double-blind peer review by at least 3 reviewers with no conflicts of interest.
 Editorial decisions (accept, minor revision, major revision, reject) are based on reviewers’ recommendations and the discretion of the editor-in-chief or assigned editor.

-Revisions and Final Decision: Manuscripts requiring revision are returned to authors for modification.
+Revisions and Final Decision: Manuscripts that require revision are returned to authors for modification.
 Revised manuscripts then undergo another round of review by the editor or reviewers before a final decision is made.
 Authors are kept informed about the final decision.
 Manuscripts rejected on scientific or ethical grounds cannot be resubmitted.